deepmodeling/blog/source/_posts/tutorial1.md

 B --> C[Freeze the model]
 {% endmermaid %}

 What?
 Only three steps?
-Yes, it's that simple.
-Preparing data is converting the computational results of DFT to data that can be recognized by the DeePMD-kit.
+Yes, it's that simple.<!--more--> Preparing data is converting the computational results of DFT to data that can be recognized by the DeePMD-kit.
 Training is train a Deep Potential model using the DeePMD-kit with data prepared in the previous step.
 Finally, what we need to do is to freeze the restart file in the training process into a model, in other words is to extract the neural network parameters into a file for subsequent use.
 I believe you can't wait to get started.
 Let's go!

 The data format of the DeePMD-kit is introduced in the [official document](https://deepmd.readthedocs.io/) but seems complex.
 Don't worry, I'd like to introduce a data processing tool: dpdata!
 You can use only one line Python scripts to process data.
 So easy!